adsnjhfyeqw231eas/jenkins-k8s-pod-deployment/README.md

 \$ sudo visudo ->
 jenkins ALL=(ALL) ALL

-- and add if you are running k8s on a seprate server then , then setup cloud/manage nodes and cloud and manually install only kubectl in jenkins instance ( no need to join k8s cluster)
+- and add if you are running k8s on a seprate server then , then setup cloud/manage nodes and cloud.

 - on k8s server, cat ./kube/config and save it to laptop
 - setup k8s cloud with jenkins and test connection.